 - Printing and copying are available in black and white at $.10/side and in color at $.50/side.

 - Self-serve machines accept payment via Gopher GOLD on your U Card or copy card.
 Departmental users with EFS accounts can use a departmental copy card.

-- Add value to your U Card or Gopher Gold Card with cash at the 2nd floor ValuePort, or online.
+- Add value to your U Card or Gopher Gold Card with cash next to the 5th floor service desk, or online.

 - Go to the scan/print/copy station located on the 5th floor of PWB near service desk or Quiet Study area in HSEC.

 Copyright noticeMaterials may be copied and distributed when they are: